 Multidrug resistance (MDR) is often attributed to the over-expression of P-glycoprotein (P-gp), which prevents the accumulation of anticancer drugs within cells by virtue of its active drug efflux capacity.
 We have previously described the intercellular transfer of P-gp via extracellular vesicles (EVs) and proposed the involvement of a unique protein complex in regulating this process.
 In this paper, we investigate the role of these mediators in the regulation of P-gp functionality and hence the acquisition of MDR following cell to cell transfer.
 By sequentially silencing the FERM domain-binding proteins, Ezrin, Radixin and Moesin (ERM), as well as CD44, which we also report a selective packaging in breast cancer derived EVs, we have established a role for these proteins, in particular Radixin and CD44, in influencing the P-gp-mediated MDR in whole cells.
 We also report for the first time the role of ERM proteins in the vesicular transfer of functional P-gp.
 Specifically, we demonstrate that intercellular membrane insertion is dependent on Ezrin and Moesin, whilst P-gp functionality is governed by the integrity of all ERM proteins in the recipient cell.
 This study identifies these candidate proteins as potential new therapeutic targets in circumventing MDR clinically.

-Gong, J, Jaiswal, R, Dalla, P, Luk, F & Bebawy, M 2015, 'Microparticles in Cancer: A Review of Recent Developments and the Potential for Clinical Application.', Seminars in Cell and Developmental Biology, vol. 40, pp. 35-40.View/Download from: UTS OPUS or Publisher's site
+Gong, J, Jaiswal, R, Dalla, P, Luk, F & Bebawy, M 2015, 'Microparticles in Cancer: A Review of Recent Developments and the Potential for Clinical Application.', Seminars in Cell and Developmental Biology, vol. 40, pp. 35-40.View/Download from: Publisher's site

-Gong, J, Luk, F, Jaiswal, R & Bebawy, M 2014, 'Microparticles Mediate the Intercellular Regulation of microRNA-503 and Proline-Rich Tyrosine Kinase 2 to Alter the Migration and Invasion Capacity of Breast Cancer Cells.', Frontiers in Oncology, vol. 4, pp. 1-11.View/Download from: UTS OPUS or Publisher's site
+Gong, J, Luk, F, Jaiswal, R & Bebawy, M 2014, 'Microparticles Mediate the Intercellular Regulation of microRNA-503 and Proline-Rich Tyrosine Kinase 2 to Alter the Migration and Invasion Capacity of Breast Cancer Cells.', Frontiers in Oncology, vol. 4, pp. 1-11.View/Download from: Publisher's site

 The successful treatment of cancer is hampered by drug resistance and metastasis.
 While these two obstacles were once considered separately, recent evidence associates resistance with an enhanced metastatic capacity.
 However, the underlying mechanisms remain undefined.
 We previously described the intercellular transfer of drug resistance via submicron vesicles called microparticles (MPs).
 We now propose that MPs derived from drug-resistant cells are also involved in the intercellular transfer of components to enhance the migration and invasion capacity of cells.
 Thus, MPs may be a conduit between resistance and metastasis.
 We used microarray analysis to identify regulatory microRNAs (miRNAs), which contribute to the dissemination of metastatic traits. miR-503 was downregulated in recipient cells following co-culture with MPs isolated from drug-resistant cells. miR-503 was inversely associated with metastasis, as demonstrated using wound healing/scratch migration assays and Matrigel(®)-coated transwell invasion assays.
 Proline-rich tyrosine kinase 2 (PYK2) was upregulated in recipient cells and associated with increased migration and invasion, with these phenotypes being reversed using a pharmacological inhibitor of PYK2 phosphorylation, tyrphostin A9.
 However, the MP-mediated promotion of metastatic traits was not due to the presence of these effectors in the MP cargo but rather due to down stream effector molecules in these pathways.
 This is the first demonstration that the role of MPs in trait acquisition extends beyond the direct transfer of vesicle components and also includes transfer of intermediary regulators that induce down stream mediators following transfer to recipient cells.
 This implicates an expanding role of MPs in cancer pathogenesis.